emijrp/wlm-maps/README.md

 Features
 ----

-It shows the location of monuments from the Wiki Loves Monuments database https://commons.wikimedia.org/wiki/Commons:Monuments_database
+It shows the location of monuments from the [Wiki Loves Monuments database](https://commons.wikimedia.org/wiki/Commons:Monuments_database).

 TODO
 ----